FPGAwars/apio/COMMANDS.md

   channel are listed as multiple rows, one for each of their serial ports.

-  On Windows, manufacturer and description strings of FTDI based devices may show their FTDI generic values rather than the custom values such such as 'Alhambra II' set by the device manufacturer.
+  On Windows, manufacturer and product strings of FTDI based devices may show their FTDI generic values rather than the custom values such such as 'Alhambra II' set by the device manufacturer.

 Options:
   -h, --help  Show this message and exit.